marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 author: Mauro George
 layout: post
 title: "How do I test a application_controller on a rails app"
-date: 2014-01-22 11:16
+date: 2014-01-31 15:16
 comments: true
 categories:
   - mauro george
   - rails
   - application_controller
   - test

+ post-styles: hints

 ---

-Do you any time in your life of rails developer need to test a application controller?
-How you do that?
-Lets take a look at the do's and dont's.
+Have you ever in your life as a rails developer needed to test an application controller?
+How did you do that?
+Let's take a look at the dos and dontdos.

 <!--more-->

 ## A simple application_controller on a rails app

-I will use the [strawberrycake](https://github.com/FlaviaFortes/strawberrycake) of Flavia, as a example.
+I will use the [strawberrycake](https://github.com/FlaviaFortes/strawberrycake) of Flavia, as an example.
 It is a simple app that uses a login via facebook.
 Lets take a look at the [`application_controller.rb`](https://github.com/FlaviaFortes/strawberrycake/blob/67933d2ac94a2c0347852d6a21e3d00b3d7d7a86/app/controllers/application_controller.rb).

 {% highlight ruby linenos %}
 class ApplicationController < ActionController::Base